 If you’re thinking about getting your first cat or perhaps have a cat but are wondering about their little quirks, then this guide should help you gain a greater understanding of common cat behaviour.

 People generally think that when a cat purrs it means that they’re really happy.
-Most of the time it does, and it is the cat’s way of saying that they’re content and feeling secure.
-However, sometimes a purr is indicating that they’re not feeling well or are scared.
+Most of the time it does, it’s the cat’s way of saying that they’re content and feeling secure but sometimes a purr is indicating that they’re not feeling well or are scared.